clowdr-app/clowdr-app.github.io/content/resources/organizer-guides/conference-setup/managing-the-content-in-your-program-with-clowdr.md

 ---
 updatedDate: 2021-04-21T05:57:27.000+00:00
-title: Managing your content with Clowdr
+title: Managing your content with Midspace
-description: Learn how to manage your program's content on Clowdr
+description: Learn how to manage your program's content on Midspace
 author: Cristal Mojica
 ---

 We know content is at the center of your community - and content management tends to be one of the most laborious parts of running a conference.

-Clowdr makes it easy to manage content, and empowers organizers to delegate and automate parts of the management process to reallocate time to other critical parts of the event - like supporting and connecting with your community.
+Midspace makes it easy to manage content, and empowers organizers to delegate and automate parts of the management process to reallocate time to other critical parts of the event - like supporting and connecting with your community.

-**The following resource summarizes how organizers can manage complex program content with Clowdr.**
+**The following resource summarizes how organizers can manage complex program content with Midspace.**

 Common scenarios are identified and advice for how to tackle them is provided!

-_To learn about linking content to the schedule, see our_ [_managing your schedule with Clowdr_](https://clowdr.org/resources/schedule) _resource, and to learn about assigning people to manage content, view our_ [_managing people within Clowdr_](https://clowdr.org/resources/people) _resource._
+_To learn about linking content to the schedule, see our_ [_managing your schedule with Midspace_](https://resources.midspace.app/schedule) _resource, and to learn about assigning people to manage content, view our_ [_managing people within Midspace_](https://resources.midspace.app/people) _resource._

 \[Video Coming Shortly\]

-##### Follow these simple instructions to add individual content items to your program in Clowdr (batch imports are also possible):
+##### Follow these simple instructions to add individual content items to your program in Midspace (batch imports are also possible):

-1. Navigate to the Content area of the Clowdr admin dashboard.
+1. Navigate to the Content area of the Midspace admin dashboard.

 ![](/images/content-1.jpg)